 - The case involves historic sexual abuse

-To discuss a claim through the CICA, and for free legal advice, please contact one of our advisers today.
+To discuss a claim through the CICA, and for free legal advice, please contact one of our advisors today.

 Claims are typically paid out within 12 to 18 months.
 However, the timescale is not set in stone as it would depend on the complexity of your case, and the level of compensation involved.
 If your claim is ‘high value’ and you require ongoing medical care and treatment, it might take longer for the CICA to agree on a compensation payout.
 If this is the case, you could be entitled to ‘interim payments’.